 It also needs psychotherapy in combination with pharmacological treatment to conquer the addiction.

-The two primary cognitive behaviour theories are the following:
+The primary cognitive behaviour therapies are the following:

 It includes techniques and concepts that help to identify and avoid high-risk situations, develop understanding about the decisions chain that leads to drug abuse and how to transform one’s lifestyle.